XeroAPI/Xero-Java/README.md

 **Exception Handling**

-Utilize the XeroApiException class or exceptions related to Xero's API.
-By wrapping your APIs in a try block you can catch XeroApiExceptions and determine the appropriate action.
+Utilize the XeroApiException class for exceptions related to Xero's API.
+By wrapping your APIs in a try/catch block you can read  XeroApiExceptions and determine the appropriate action.

-Validation errors  are common and contain a response code of "400", with an Array of elements and validation errors will be included in the caught exception.
+Validation errors  are common and contain a response code of "400", a list of elements and validation errors will be included in the caught exception.

 ```java
 try {